Cherrybomb33/HeartWave/README.md

 ## Excution instruction:
 - After clone (or unzip project zip file if you choose to download the zip file) this project into Qt Creator in course VM, open this project by open comp3004_project.pro file in the root directory.
 After that, you can run this application.
 - If it takes too long to build the project, you may need to expand the size of memory allocated for your VM.
-You can do this by following this instruction: Open VirtualBox -> Choose the course VM -> Click <Setting> -> Select <System> tab -> Change size of <Base Memory> -> Press <OK> -> Start VM
+You can do this by following this instruction: Open VirtualBox -> Choose the course VM -> Click 'Setting' -> Select 'System' tab -> Change size of 'Base Memory' -> Press 'OK' -> Start VM and build project

 ## Other notes:
 - You can find all design related documents in /DesignDocumentation directory. /src directory keeps all our source code, and /res directory keeps images used for buttons in UI and library code for generating HRV graph.
+- In the development of our project, we have been inspired by the Denas project posted on BrightSpace by professor, we learned a lot and develop our way to implement all requirements.